-A walk 3 miles north would, in components, be (0,3).
+A walk 3 miles north would, in components, be $\langle 0,3 \rangle$.

-A walk of 2 miles southeast would be at an angle of 45° South of East, or measuring from standard position the angle would be 315°.
+A walk of 2 miles southeast would be at an angle of 45° South of East.
+Measuring from standard position the angle would be 315° .

 Converting to components, we choose to use the standard position angle so that we do not have to worry about whether the signs are negative or positive; they will work out automatically.